 - Prototyping and testing: If you’ve ever alpha- or beta-tested a game, you know they have bugs.
 As a Game Developer, you’ll need to develop prototypes and testing plans to ensure that your games work as smoothly as possible.

-Soft skills are harder-to-quantify skills that are critical to your success and career advancement.
+Soft skills are those you use to collaborate with others and work effectively as part of a team.
 If you have excellent technical skills as a Game Developer, but you don’t work well with others or have trouble communicating your ideas, you’ll have a difficult time advancing and improving your salary.

 Here are some of the soft skills you’ll need as a Game Developer: